wsummerhill/CSharp-Alt-Shellcode-Callbacks/README.md

 csc.exe /target:library /out:TestLibrary.dll CSharp-Callback_[FILENAME].cs
 ```
 <br />
-Enjoy the C# samples and good luck!
+Enjoy the CSharp samples and good luck!
 Please povide any feedback if you'd like additional callback functions to be implemented.
 <br />

 ---------------------------